Setting up a Complementary Practice

 Register with HM Revenue & Customs (HMRC)

 This is a legal requirement, whatever your business structure.
 You are required to submit tax returns and pay National Insurance and income tax as part of running your business.
-The Government website (link as above) has full details and you can register there too.
+The Government website has full details and you can register there too.

 Professional Body Requirements

-Your professional body will have a ‘code of conduct’ that you will have to work to.
+Your professional body will have a ‘Code of Conduct’ you will have to work to.
 Depending on your discipline, you will also need to follow the guidelines of certain agencies such as the Medicines and Healthcare Regulatory Agency (MHRA).

 If you belong to more than one professional body, work on the side of caution and follow the one with the strictest regulations.